jdevuyst/comprehend/README.md

 ## Other features

-An expression may return `::c/skip` to filter results:
+A `c/comprehend` expression may return `::c/skip` to filter results:

 ```clojure
 (c/comprehend (c/indexed-set 1 2 3 4)